Short Fiction & Poetry

 During the whirling wheel /

-“Men Also Love Scalp Massages” published in Literary Hatchet
+“Men Also Love Scalp Massages” in The Literary Hatchet

 Men also love scalp massages /